marbocub/network-equipment/README.md

 ### Parse the command response

-The first argument is the executed Cisco IOS command.
+The first argument of parse() is the executed Cisco IOS command.
 Required for the parser to select the format.

     $result = $parser->parse(
                   "executed command",